bregman-arie/devops-exercises/topics/aws/README.md

 In addition, launch template has the clear benefits of:
   * Provision both On-Demand and Spot instances
   * supporting multiple versions
-  * support creating parameters subsets (used for re-use and inheritance)
+  * support creating parameters subsets (used for reuse and inheritance)
 </b></details>

 #### ENI